Blithfield Reservoir

 The reservoir is a haven for wildlife, particularly birds, a fact that was recognised in 1988 when the reservoir and most of its surrounding woodland was designated as a Site of Special Scientific Interest, (SSSI).
 Parts of the shoreline and surrounding woodland are only available to birdwatchers under a permit scheme, operated by the West Midland Bird Club, but much of the open water is visible from the road causeway which crosses the reservoir (grid reference SK055235), and there is access to the dam end of the reservoir.
 There is also an education centre to facilitate visits by school parties.

 Blithfield was once a "members only" fly fishing destination, but, in recent years, it has been opened up to day ticket holders.
 Day tickets are available from the Estate Office.

 Blithfield reservoir walks give members of the public the chance to enjoy the area and its wildlife.
 The reservoir has been visited by many scarce and rare migrant birds, including an inland Arctic warbler (1993), Bonaparte's gull (1994 and 1996), blue-winged teal (1996 and 2000) and squacco heron (2004).
+More recent sightings at Blithfield Reservoir, all in 2025, include the ruddy shelduck, yellow legged gull, osprey, white wagtail and lesser scaup.
+Birds observed in 2024 include greenshank, great white egret, whimbrel, green sandpiper and yellow wagtail.